Soft and Chewy Oatmeal Raisin Cookies

 Chewy Oatmeal Raisin Cookie Recipe Tips:

-- Optional Ingredients: You can add 1/2 cup chocolate chips to this recipe if you wish!
+- OPTIONAL INGREDIENTS: You can add 1/2 cup chocolate chips to this recipe if you wish!

-- Storage: Store in an air tight container to keep them soft.
+- STORAGE: Store in an airtight container to keep them soft.

-- Freezing: These cookies freeze well.
+- FREEZING: These cookies freeze well.

-Oatmeal Raisin Cookies
+Soft and Chewy Oatmeal Raisin Cookies

 Ingredients